aws-solutions-library-samples/guidance-for-machine-learning-inference-on-aws/README.md

 </div>
 <br/>

-See an end-to-end accelerated [video walkthrough](https://bit.ly/aws-do-inference-video) (7 min) or follow the instructions below to build and run your own inference solution.
+Please watch this end-to-end accelerated [video walkthrough](https://bit.ly/aws-do-inference-video) (7 min) or follow the instructions below to build and run your own inference solution.

 ## Prerequisites
 This sample can be run on a single machine using Docker, or on a Amazon EKS cluster.